Classic SNL Review: April 10, 1982: Daniel J. Travanti / John Cougar (S07E16)

 • I really enjoyed this sketch; Rosato and Ebersole give particularly good performances, and the different Merman impressions from everyone made this a lot of fun.
 The real fun begins when Rosato breaks the fourth wall and approaches the SNL crew (including cameraman Al Camoin), and the producers (Dick Ebersol and Bob Tischler; Ebersol's wife Susan Saint James is also visible in this part), which culminates with everyone in the control room (including Dave Wilson and Audrey Peart Dickman) singing "There's No Business Like Show Business".

 • The part with Kazurinsky as the out-of-work Tim Kazurinsky impersonator (and the line about how nobody's really even demanding the real thing) was a nice bit of self-deprecating meta-humor.
-I also found Duke's visibly annoyance that Kazurinsky kept coming back to the agency quite funny.
+I also found Duke's visible annoyance that Kazurinsky kept coming back to the agency quite funny.

 • Callback to last show: one of the extras in the hallway is wearing the tuna fish outfit from the Blythe Danner show.